Pickering Airport Lands: Initial proposal, expropriation, and abandonment

-1976–present
+Project revival attempts

-After the airport construction was stopped, the federal government began to lease the site's farmland and houses to tenants, some of them former owners of the properties.
-This practice continued, and there were no significant developments until 2001, when Transport Canada resurrected the airport idea and commissioned the GTAA to "undertake interim planning work that would enable the federal government to determine if it should proceed with a regional/reliever airport on the Pickering Lands".
-As the study got under way, the federal government designated the land as an airport site.
+After the shelving of the airport in 1975, the federal government began to lease the site's farmland and houses to tenants, some of them former owners of the properties.
+This practice continued, and there were no significant developments until 2001, when Transport Canada resurrected the airport idea and commissioned the Greater Toronto Airports Authority (GTAA) to "undertake interim planning work that would enable the federal government to determine if it should proceed with a regional/reliever airport on the Pickering Lands".
 In 2002, the federal government announced a plan to preserve 3,051 hectares (7,540 acres) of the site, no longer needed for the airport, as green space in perpetuity, providing a corridor of land connecting the Rouge Park with the Oak Ridges Moraine.
 Management and protection details of the Federal Green Space plan were never formalized.
+On September 30, 2004, site zoning regulations were passed for an airport on the Federal Lands in Pickering.
 In November 2004, the GTAA submitted its Pickering Airport Draft Plan Report to Transport Canada.
-The plan was for a large three-runway reliever airport.
-The report also referred to the long history of agricultural activity on the Pickering lands and noted that the "fertile soils have led to the majority of the land being classified as Class 1 or 2 in the Canada Land Inventory soil capability classification for agriculture".
+The plan was for a large three-runway reliever airport but also referred referred to the long history of agricultural activity on the Pickering lands and noted that the "fertile soils have led to the majority of the land being classified as Class 1 or 2 in the Canada Land Inventory soil capability classification for agriculture".

 The draft plan went into limbo when Transport Canada announced on May 9, 2007, that the GTAA had now been commissioned to complete "a needs assessment study for a potential Pickering airport".
 The Needs Assessment Study: Pickering Lands, Final Report was submitted to Transport Canada in March 2010.
 After a "due diligence review", Transport Canada released the report to the public on July 11, 2011.
 The study concluded that an additional airport would be needed "but it is not expected to be required before 2027 and possibly not before 2037".
 The study recommended that the federal government "retain and protect the site, thereby preserving the option of building an airport, if and when required".

+The Canadian Owners and Pilots Association of private plane owners and pilots, took exception to the methodology and conclusions of the study, arguing that "the process to implement a new airport at Pickering should be well underway right now".
+Transport Action Ontario, in its own response to the study report, questioned some of the study's claims and suggested that, in lieu of building a new airport, "higher-speed, electrified rail" would be a "far superior alternative" for much of the short-haul traffic currently handled by Pearson Airport.